syronlabs/stellar-mcp/README.md

     - Provides complete contract interface including methods, structs, and enums
     - Handles complex data types and nested structures
     - Returns a structured JSON representation of the contract interface
+    - Automatically filters out the `env` parameter from method signatures (provided by the Soroban blockchain)
     - Supports various enum types:
       - Simple enums (no associated data)
       - C-style enums (with numeric values)